 Gino received his Bachelors of Science degree in Exercise Physiology from the University of Massachusetts-Lowell in 2002 and went on to receive his Doctorate of Physical Therapy from University of Massachusetts-Lowell in 2005.
 After joining the ProEx Physical Therapy in 2007, Gino has served as the clinic manager of the Epping, NH office since 2008.
 He has since completed a one-year post-graduate residency program focusing on advanced orthopedic manual skills in 2008.
 He has been certified by Workwell Systems, Inc. to conduct functional capacity evaluations and implement work conditioning programs for injured workers.
 Gino is a member of the American Physical Therapy Association, and was invited to present his research at their annual conference in 2005.
 He continues to actively progress his professional training through continuing education courses, including the ProEducation Series.

-Keith graduated from Wheaton College with a Bachelor of Arts degree in Psychology and earned his Doctor of Physical Therapy from the University of New England.
-Keith, who has worked as a personal trainer, joined ProEx in 2014 as an Exercise Technician in the Stratham, New Hampshire location while studying for his Physical Therapy exams.
-Originally from Swampscott, Ma, Keith now lives in Marblehead, Ma with his wife Courtney, their two daughters, Haley and Ellie, and their Golden Retriever, Miles.
-In his spare time he enjoys spending time outside with his family and playing competitive hockey and baseball.
+Keith attended Wheaton College where he was a 4 year member of the baseball team and graduated with a Bachelor of Arts degree in Psychology.
+He later earned his Doctor of Physical Therapy from the University of New England.
+Keith, who previously worked as a personal trainer, joined ProEx in 2014 as a clinical student in the Stratham, New Hampshire location before becoming a full time therapist.
+Originally from Swampscott, Ma and a gradate of the Pingree school, Keith now lives in Marblehead, Ma with his wife Courtney, their two daughters, Haley and Ellie, and their Golden Retriever, Miles.
+In his spare time he enjoys spending time outside with his family, running, and watching the Bruins, Patriots, and Red Sox.

 Joe, Co-owner and Regional Clinical Director for ProEx Physical Therapy, received his Bachelor of Science Degree in Physical Therapy from Northeastern University in 1995 and completed a one year residency program in orthopedic manual therapy.
 In 2008, Joe became certified by Workwell Occupational Health Systems to focus on the rehabilitation of the industrial work setting through functional capacity evaluations.
 He specializes in orthopedic rehabilitation, sports injuries and treatment of the spine.
 Joe has over 14 years of experience working with Olympic, Collegiate and High school athletes in the field of physical therapy, and designing customized fitness programs.
 Joe completed formal training to become a Certified Pedorthist, specializing in foot and ankle injuries and the utilization of shoe modifications and orthotic management.
 Joe is a member of the American Physical Therapy Association, the Private Practice, and the Orthopedic Chapters of the APTA.
 Joe's dedication to the field of physical therapy is exhibited everyday in the knowledge and training he provides to his staff and the personal attention and care he conveys to his patients.